ccos89/dalle3-for-anki/README.md

 ***

 Please try to reference the error log and remediate the problem - if you aren't able to solve the problem, you are welcome to open an Issue here on Github and I will do my best to help you.
+If you do open an issue please include your error log text file, your OS, what version of Anki you are running (including which Qt version), and if possible details about the card causing the issue.

 I have tested the addon across multiple Windows machines without issue - it should work across any standard OS, but I don't have access to a MacOS device to test it.